uffe/awesome-react-components/readme.md

 # Context Menu

-*Display a list of actions upon a right-click.
+<em>Display a list of actions upon a right-click.

 When you right-click on a file in a desktop OS a little popup is shown with potential actions to take.
 I want this for my react app.

-What react context menu libraries are there?*
+What react context menu libraries are there?</em>

 - [react-contextmenu](https://github.com/vkbansal/react-contextmenu)